modeseven-lfit/lftools-uv/docs/commands/openstack.rst

 Get total cost of existing stack.

-.. program-output:: lftools openstack --os-cloud docs stack cost --help
+.. program-output:: lftools-uv openstack --os-cloud docs stack cost --help

 Return sum of costs for each member of the running stack.